devdumpling/alexwells/src/content/blog/on-ai-and-fulfillment.md

 Why the change?

 At first, I chalked this up to stressful circumstances.
-I was working on a particularly thorny project involving a massive rewrite of my company's core funnel in our supposedly blazing-fast new app (a Next.js 14 app that has turned out to be [not so blazingly-fast](https://infrequently.org/2024/11/if-not-react-then-what/), at least not without significant hand-holding/manual tuning).
+I was working on a particularly thorny project involving a massive rewrite of my company's core funnel in our new frontend (an updated Next.js app that has been an improvement, [but not without... caveats](https://infrequently.org/2024/11/if-not-react-then-what/), and significant hand-holding/manual tuning).
 As a lead on the project, I was responsible for some of the more complex and necessarily innovative pieces.

 It was not that.